twisted/twisted/docs/core/development/policy/compatibility-policy.rst

     The announcement forum for incompatible changes and the waiting period required are subject to change as we discover how effective this method is; the important aspect of this policy is that users have some way of finding out in advance about changes which might affect them.

 Compatible Changes.
-Changed not Covered by the Compatibility Policy
+Changes not Covered by the Compatibility Policy
 -------------------------------------------------------------------

 Here is a non-exhaustive list of changes which are not covered by the compatibility policy.